 I’m a digital culture researcher currently working as a postdoctoral researcher at the University of Helsinki at the Department of Social Research.
 I’m part of a research consortium titled HYTE funded by the Academy of Finland where we look into the contemporary hybrid media environment and circulation of terrorist violence.

 I gained my Ph.D. from Aalto University, Helsinki; my dissertation ‘On being online: insights on contemporary articulations of the relational self‘ explores the complexity of self-construction at the intersection of new media and today’s consumer society from the perspective of relational being.
 You can read the Lectio Praecursoria here.
 In addition, I have a BA Hons in Linguistics from UCL, London, and MA in English and Linguistics from University of Helsinki.

 I enjoy a life in the picturesque Finnish countryside that balances off my hectic academic life and allows me to restore my energy.
-As an outgoing personality, I’m often into everything and anything, occasionally stretching myself too thin, but also finding myself in the most rewarding and fun projects.
+As an outgoing personality, I’m often into everything and anything, finding myself in the most rewarding and fun projects.
 The impulsive side of my personality has led me to academic endeavours that I might not otherwise have undertaken; however, I find that my eclectic research portfolio truly reflects the way I am: interested in a wide range of issues that lie at the heart of humanity.